garden-io/garden/examples/local-service/README.md

 include: []
 services:
   - name: frontend-local
+    devMode:
-    deployCommand: ["yarn", "run", "dev"] # <--- This is the command Garden runs to start the process
+      command: ["yarn", "run", "dev"] # <--- This is the command Garden runs to start the process in dev mode
-    persistent: true # <--- Tell Garden this is a persistent local process
+    deployCommand: ["exit", "0"] # <--- A no op since we only want to deploy it when we're in dev mode
     statusCommand: [./check-local-status.sh] # <--- Optionally set a status command that checks whether the local service is ready
     env: ${modules.frontend.env} # <--- Reference the env variable defined above
 ```

-In the config above the local module is always enabled but you can choose to conditionally enable
-it as well.
+In the config above the local module is always enabled when in dev mode but you can choose to conditionally enable it as well.

-You could e.g. use [command line variables](https://docs.garden.io/using-garden/variables-and-templating#variable-files-varfiles) to control whether the local module should be enabled or
-a create a custom command.
+You could e.g. use [command line variables](https://docs.garden.io/using-garden/variables-and-templating#variable-files-varfiles) to control whether the local module should be enabled or create a custom command.

 ## Usage